 Fix weatherboards in full wall lengths where possible.

 Make joints where unavoidable over studs or battens.
-Scarf the joint at 450 and use one fixing through the overlapping board.
+Scarf the joint at 45° and use one fixing through the overlapping board.

 Prime the cut-ends of scarf joints with Claymark End Seal aerosol primer, or with two coats of premium timber primer before fixing.
 Allow to dry between coats.
-Cover the joint with a flat soaker.